-Dog treats are also a great way to reward your dog to let him know it has done something right.
-If you lure your dog into a sit, give him the treat the second his rear end hits the floor.
+Dog treats are also a great way to reward your dog to recognize it has done something right.
+If you lure your dog into a sit, give it the treat the second its rear end hits the floor.
 This works for all behaviors: you have to give the treat immediately so your dog associates the action with the reward.
 You can encourage your dog to repeat behaviors you like, such as lying quietly on the floor during dinner or sitting when guests come through the door, by rewarding it with a treat to reinforce the behavior.

 Keep Dog Treats Small

 You don't have to give your dog a handful of treats every time you reward it.
 Instead, use the smallest treat your dog will work for.
 For most dogs, just a small nibble of something is enough to do the trick.
 Some dogs even work for their own kibble, one piece at a time.

 If your dog becomes less responsive to the treats you are using, you might need to up the ante by making the treat more delicious.
 Many dog trainers use tiny bits of cooked chicken, string cheese, hot dog, or liver.

 If you're in a particularly intense training phase and giving a lot of treats, your dog may gain weight, which is not ideal, especially for larger dogs.
 Obesity in dogs causes a number of health problems, so it is important that you adjust your dog's regular feedings to account for any treats he gets during the day.

 You don't want your dog consuming more calories than it needs because it is getting treats during training sessions.
 Keep in mind that your dog's treats should only make up about 10 percent of its daily diet.